Chung Il-kwon: Military Career

+Political Career

-After retiring in 1957, he served as South Korea's ambassador to Turkey.
+After retiring from the military in 1957, he served as South Korea's ambassador to Turkey.
 In 1960, he was appointed ambassador to France, and then served as ambassador to the United States from 1960 to 1961 and 1962 to 1963.
 From 1963 to 1964 Chung served as Foreign Minister of South Korea and was Prime minister of South Korea from 1964 to 1970.
 During his time as an ambassador, he also took the time to study political science and international relations at prestigious universities such as Oxford and Harvard.

 From 1971, Chung served as a member of the National Assembly from the Democratic Republican Party for three consecutive terms.
 He also served as chairman in the ninth National Assembly of 1973–1979.

 In March 1991, Chung received treatment for lymph cancer in Hawaii.
 Although he continued political activities in 1992 for the Democratic Republican Party in 1993, particularly in support of Kim Young-sam during the 1992 Korean presidential election, he was re-hospitalized in Hawaii in January 1994 due to cancer, and died there.
 He received a state funeral and was buried at the Seoul National Cemetery.
 Survived by his four children and his wife, Park Hye-Soo, after his death in Hawaii.